chmerdon/ExtendableVEM.jl/README.md

 # ExtendableVEM.jl
-Lowest order virtual Element Method on polygons with ExtendableGrids and ExtendableSparse for the 2D Poisson problem.
+Lowest order virtual Element Method on polygons for the 2D Poisson problem based on the grid manager [ExtendableGrids](https://github.com/j-fu/ExtendableGrids.jl) and the sparse matrix manager [ExtendableSparse](https://github.com/j-fu/ExtendableSparse.jl).

 The main assembly loop is inspired by:\